-PREP mc2 is an instrument intended for the semipreparative fractionation of polymers by molar mass or by composition (TREF and CRYSTAF approaches).
+PREP mc2 is an instrument intended for the semipreparative fractionation of polymers by molar mass or by composition Temperature Rising Elution Fractionation (TREF) and Crystallization Analysis (CRYSTAF) approaches.
 Samples are put into the vessels and the fractionation is performed automatically according to the selected method conditions in less than 24 hours.

 Molar Mass fractionation is based on the solvent interaction with the polymer chains through a solvent/non-solvent separation approach.
 Polydispersity of resulting fractions can be very narrow.

 Composition fractionation is based on differences in the crystallizability of the copolymer resins and can be performed by dissolution (TREF) or by precipitation (CRYSTAF) approaches.
 A single solvent is used to separate fractions according to their composition by dissolution or crystallization at different temperatures.

 Up to 16 fractions can be obtained from a single sample fractionation as per the sample collector capacity.
 Two different samples can be fractionated at the same time, in which case up to 8 fractions per sample can be collected per run.

 This instrument facilitates cross-fractionation studies, which have been shown to be a powerful tool to fully characterize resins.